 (5) A substantial change takes place in a person’s share interest in a co-operative if there is an increase or decrease in the number of shares in the co-operative in which the person has a relevant interest and the increase or decrease represents at least 1% of the nominal value of the issued share capital of the co-operative.

+[Section 276 amended by No. 7 of 2016 s.
+200.]

 277. Requirements for notices

 A notice required under this Division must —